ammatinho/COVID-Tracker/README.md

 # COVID-Tracker

-•	 Built a Java Spring Boot Application from scratch
+•	 Built a Java Spring Boot Application from scratch to track the reported daily numbers of confirmed Coronavirus infections

 •